Do You Really Need a Parole Lawyer?

 If you hire a non-attorney “Parole Packet Service,” they are legally prohibited from representing your loved one.
 They can gather your letters and mail them in, and that is where their job ends.
 They cannot pick up the phone and call the Board.
 They cannot request a meeting.

-As a licensed attorney, I can request a hearing.
+As a licensed attorney, I can request a Hearing.

-- I can answer doubts in real-time.
+- I can answer their doubts in real-time.

 - I can clarify the release plan.

-A packet service cannot do this.
+A “packet service” cannot do this.
 A support letter alone cannot do this.
 This is the value of a law license.

 One of the biggest misconceptions is that the parole attorney only talks to the family.
 The reality is that the client is the one wearing white.